kasper-piskorski/docs/documentation/downloads.md

 - [Netbeans](http://oopbook.com/java-classpath-2/classpath-in-netbeans/)

 ##Troubleshooting
-Please see our troubleshooting document if you encounter any problems with the installing and running MindmapsDB.
-If our guide doesn't cover the issue, please do get in touch on our discussion forums.
-LINKS TO DO.
+Please see our [troubleshooting](troubleshooting.html) page if you encounter any problems when installing and running MindmapsDB.
+If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.mindmaps.io) or on [Stack Overflow] (http://www.stackoverflow.com).

 ## Document Changelog